 The Catholic Churches in the Lune ValleyWelcome to the Catholic Parishes of St Mary, Hornby and St Joseph, Kirkby Lonsdale

 A group of parishioners meets on Zoom to pray the Holy Rosary every Wednesday at 6:00 pm.
-You are warmly invited to join us, either to participate or simply to listen.
+You are warmly invited to join us, (click on the blue button above) either to participate or simply to listen.
 Please try to join the Zoom meeting at 5:50 pm.

 St Mary’s Catholic Church, Hornby